thiloklein/matchingMarkets/README.md

 library(matchingMarkets)
 ```

-Under Linux, the dependency package `gmp` requires that you have GNU MP (> 4.1.4) installed, see http://gmplib.org.
+Under Linux, the dependency package `gmp` requires that you have GNU MP (> 4.1.4) installed: `$ sudo apt-get install libgmp-dev`.
+See http://gmplib.org.

 To get the most recent *development version* from [GitHub](https://github.com/thiloklein/matchingMarkets):